Ronny Deila

-Ronny Deila (born 21 September 1975) is a Norwegian football manager and former player, most recently coached Atlanta United in Major League Soccer.
+Ronny Deila (born 21 September 1975) is a Norwegian football manager and former player, who was the head coach of Israeli Premier League club Maccabi Tel Aviv until May 2026.

 He spent most of his playing career at Odd before becoming head coach at Strømsgodset, winning the Norwegian Cup in 2010 and the Norwegian League title in 2013.
 In two seasons managing Celtic, in 2014–15 and 2015–16, he won the Scottish Premiership twice and the Scottish League Cup in 2014–15.
 Deila won the MLS Cup 2021 with New York City.

 Playing career

 Deila began his playing career with lower league club, Urædd.
 He then joined Odd, where he became a mainstay in their defence.
 In 2000, he played in the side that defeated Viking 2–1 in the Norwegian Cup Final, his only major honour as a player.
 He joined Viking in 2004, before moving on to join Strømsgodset as player/assistant coach in 2006.

 Although by 2009 he was coaching Strømsgodset, he combined these duties for a couple of years with playing part-time at lower league Sparta Bragerøen until 2011.

 He was capped nine times for the Norwegian under-17 side and then made two appearances for the under-21s in 1996.
 Deila never represented his country at senior level.